jonasjaeger-sci/mod905/docs/index.rst

-.. pytismol documentation master file, created by sphinx-quickstart on Fri Jun 19 11:01:24 2015.
+.. pyretis documentation master file, created by sphinx-quickstart on Fri Jun 19 11:01:24 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ####################
-Welcome to pytismol!
+Welcome to pyretis!
 ####################

-*pytismol - rare event simulations with python*
+*pyretis - rare event simulations with python*

 Overview
 ========

-pytismol is a molecular simulation toolkit for **rare events** with emphasis on `transition interface sampling <http://en.wikipedia.org/wiki/Transition_path_sampling#Transition_interface_sampling>`_ and `replica exchange transition interface sampling <http://www.van-erp.org>`_.
+pyretis is a molecular simulation toolkit for **rare events** with emphasis on `transition interface sampling <http://en.wikipedia.org/wiki/Transition_path_sampling#Transition_interface_sampling>`_ and `replica exchange transition interface sampling <http://www.van-erp.org>`_.

-pytismol is open source (:ref:`license <pytismol-license>`), written in `python <https://www.python.org>`_ and simulations are defined, set up and executed using a high-level python script:
+pyretis is open source (:ref:`license <pyretis-license>`), written in `python <https://www.python.org>`_ and simulations are defined, set up and executed using a high-level python script: